Radi0activ/Resume-proxy/README.md

 # Resume Proxy Chatbot

 An AI-powered chatbot that acts as your professional proxy to recruiters.
-Built with FastAPI + Claude API.
+Built with FastAPI + Gemini API.
 Deployable in minutes.

 ---